aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-simple.md

 **Note** There is are no additional charges to use the **AWS F1 FPGA Development Kit** or the  **Xilinx Vivado** tools in the **AWS FPGA Developer AMI**.
 You are only charged for the underlying AWS resources consumed by running the AMI and included software.

 ### Step 1.
+Log into the DCV remote desktop session

+1. Download and install the [NICE DCV remote desktop native client](https://download.nice-dcv.com) on your local laptop/desktop computer.
+1. Launch the DCV client application.
+1. Paste the public IP address of the **Login Server** into the field.
+Click "Trust & Connect" when prompted.
+1. Enter the Username and Password.
+You can find these credentials in AWS Secrets Manager in the AWS Console:
+   1. Go to the Secrets Manager service and select the **DCVCredentialsSecret** secret.
+   1. Click on the **Retrieve secret value** button.
+   1. Copy the **username** and **password** and paste them into the appropriate DCV client fields.
+1. If you have trouble connecting, ensure the security group on the login server includes the IP address of your client.

+### Step 2.
 Clone the AWS F1 FPGA Development Kit repo
 This repo contains example design data, IP, and a simple workflow to execute verification tests at scale.

-1. From the DCV remote desktop session that you established in the previous module, clone the example workload from the `aws-fpga-sa-demo` Github repo into the `proj` directory on the NFS file system.
+1. Open a new terminal in the DCV remote desktop session that you established in the previous module, clone the example workload from the `aws-fpga-sa-demo` Github repo into the `proj` directory on the NFS file system.
 The default location is `/fsxn/proj`.

    ```bash
    cd /fsxn/proj